Mental health

 Your rights as a mental health patient

-If you are receiving compulsory assessment or treatment under the Mental Health Act, you have a number of rights.
+You have rights while you’re receiving compulsory assessment or treatment under the Mental Health Act.
 These rights can be divided into four groups:

 Mental Health (Compulsory Assessment and Treatment) Act 1992, ss 63A-75